chidindu-ogbonna/cloud-functions-boilerplate/README.md

 ## Why is this important?

 > The simplicity of Cloud Functions lets you quickly develop code and run it in a serverless environment.
 At moderate scale, the cost of running functions is low, and optimizing your code might not seem like a high priority.
 As your deployment scales up, however, optimizing your code becomes increasingly important.
+>
+> -- Cloud Functions For Firebase Documentation

 ## Features